Instantaneous filling of the vacuum for the full Boltzmann equation in convex domains: Main results

-In the sequel of this study, we are going to need bounds on some physical observables of solution to the Boltzmann equation $\eqref{BE}$.
-We consider here a function $f(t,x,v) \geq 0$ defined on $[0,T)\times \mathcal{U}\times \R^N$ and we recall the definitions of its local hydrodynamical quantities.
+In what follows, we are going to need bounds on some physical observables of solution to the Boltzmann equation $\eqref{BE}$.
+We consider here a function $f(t,x,v) \geq 0$ defined on $[0,T)\times \Omega\times \R^d$ and we recall the definitions of its local hydrodynamical quantities.

 \begin{itemize} \item its local energy \item its local weighted energy where $\tilde{\gamma} = (2+\gamma)^+$, \item its local $L^p$ norm ($p \in [1,+\infty)$) \item its local $W^{2,\infty}$ norm \end{itemize}